Magnolia Hotel – SAVED!

 The Magnolia Hotel is currently vacant.
 The building is open to squatters and susceptible to vandalism and arson.
 Seguin is committed to the preservation of its historic downtown and landmarks while a new purpose for the Magnolia Hotel proves to be a huge challenge and financial burden for its owners.
 Recent efforts have restored Seguin’s historic Texas Theatre and motivated private investment in historic downtown buildings.
 It is the hope that these activities will encourage another success in the preservation and reuse of the Magnolia Hotel.

-In 2013, the Magnolia Hotel was purchased by private citizens with the intent to restore the property as a residence and event space.
+UPDATE: In 2013, the Magnolia Hotel was purchased by private citizens with the intent to restore the property as a residence and event space.
 They have worked with the City of Seguin to begin the restoration of the exterior facade and several interior rooms, and have conducted research into the history of the Hotel.
 The owners hosted a Fourth of July open house in 2014.